The Final Sacrifice: Plot

 Troy is captured by Satoris, who uses the map to locate their ancient idol.
 Satoris means to make Troy the titular final sacrifice.
-Pipper gives him his horse and a rifle, directing him to the ancient Ziox sacrifice site that he was able to decipher from Troy's map.
+Pipper gives Rowsdower his horse and a rifle, directing him to the ancient Ziox sacrifice site that he was able to decipher from Troy's map.
 Rowsdower discovers the site of the idol and duels with Satoris.
 During the fight, Satoris mocks Rowsdower with the fact that he could not bring himself to kill Troy’s father, implying Satoris had to do it himself.
 Satoris is about to kill Rowsdower when Troy manages to intervene, shooting the cult leader.
-Satoris’ death causes the destruction of the idol and the reemergence of the lost city of Ziox, indicating that Satoris was the true final sacrifice.
-Instead of bringing about evil, the risen city (as Pipper had foretold) is actually a force for good, and Satoris' cult breaks up as its members are freed from his evil influence.
-Troy and Rowsdower observe the rise of the lost city from the ground, then drive off together.
+Satoris’ death causes the destruction of the idol.
+With the idol destroyed, the lost city of the Ziox does indeed rise from the ground, and Satoris' cult breaks up as its members are freed from his evil influence.
+Troy and Rowsdower observe the rise of the lost city, then drive off together.